The body of a missing 2-year-old girl was found in a river. Her father was charged with felony neglect.

 A lawyer appointed to defend Sweet did not immediately return a request for comment early Friday.

-Fighting tears at a news conference the day Emma was found, the girl’s uncle thanked the crews that found the toddler.
+Fighting tears at a news conference the day Emma was found, the girl’s uncle thanked the crews who found the toddler.
 “We got her home,” he said.

 Bartholomew County sits about 40 minutes south of Indianapolis.
 It spans about 409 square miles and surrounds White River’s east fork and its tributaries.
 The hunters discovered Sweet in his truck in a portion of the river that winds through farms and woodland — a place that is not easily accessible to cars, officials said at the news conference.